On behalf of the Board of Directors of your Company, I am delighted to

 Emission Reduction, Specific Fresh Water Consumption Reduction and Zero

 Your Company has strengthened its data management systems to capture

 credible and authentic data and information from its various sites.
 For

-the first time, your Company has been acknowledged among
+the second time in a row, your Company has been acknowledged among

-CDP''s India Leaders2014andfeatured in the Climate Disclosure
+CDP''s India Leaders 2015 and featured in the Climate Disclosure

 Your Company believes that it is important to collaborate with industry